BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/fillTheBlanksBot/instructions.md

   // Check if the user's message contains a "*" if(userMessage.indexOf(???) ??? ???){ // TODO
     // There IS a "*" in the user input
-    // Replace exclamation marks with periods for consistency let fixedPunctuationInput = replacePunctuation(???, ???, ???); // TODO
+    // swap exclamation marks with periods for consistency let fixedPunctuationInput = swapPunctuation(???, ???, ???); // TODO
-    // Replace question marks with periods for consistency fixedPunctuationInput = replacePunctuation(???, ???, ???); // TODO
+    // swap question marks with periods for consistency fixedPunctuationInput = swapPunctuation(???, ???, ???); // TODO
-    // Use the trained model to predict a word to replace the "*" botMessage = predict(fixedPunctuationInput);
+    // Use the trained model to predict a word to use instead of "*" botMessage = predict(fixedPunctuationInput);
   }
   else{